MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/app-install-error-reference.md

 ## <a name="bkmk_windows"></a> Windows errors

-Use the [Windows system error codes](/windows/win32/debug/system-error-codes--0-499-) list or [Download the Microsoft Error Lookup Tool](/windows/win32/debug/system-error-code-lookup-tool) for looking up additional codes which aren't listed in this article.
+Use the [Windows system error codes](/windows/win32/debug/system-error-codes--0-499-) list or [Download the Microsoft Error Lookup Tool](/windows/win32/debug/system-error-code-lookup-tool) for looking up additional codes that aren't listed in this article.

 |Error code|Error source|Error message|
 |----|----|----|